-With a fondness for vintage garments and mindful production, Chrissy Leavell brought us her line of timeless and well-made Italian silk knits through Une Heures last year.
+With a fondness for vintage garments and mindful production, Chrissy Leavell brought us her line of timeless and well-made Italian silk knits through Une Heures in 2017.

 Read on as she shares her take on a minimal, deliberate way of life and how she's woven that into her love of meaningful design.